SPFlow/SPFlow/README.md

 ![Example node SPN](img/example_node_spn.png)

-Working with individual nodes directly may quickly get tedious for creating larger models.
+Working with individual nodes directly may quickly get tedious when creating larger models.
 The same graph can instead also be created using layers, representing multiple nodes:
 ```python
 from spflow.meta.data import Scope
 import spflow.<backend>.structure.spn as spn